AdobeDocs/journey-optimizer.en/help/using/configuration/ip-warmup-plan.md

 1. Add all the the Hotmail domains on the same row.

-    You can [copy and paste](#copy-paste) all the Hotmail domains listed in the [IP Warmup Plan tab](#ip-warmup-plan-tab) section.
+    You can [copy and paste](#copy-paste) all the Hotmail domains listed in the [OOTB Domain Groups tab](#ootb-domain-groups-tab) section.

 1. Add another row.

 1. Create the **Microsoft_X** domain group.

 1. Add all the the Microsoft domains that are not Hotmail on the same row.
-Similarly, you can copy and paste them from the list above.
-[Learn more](#copy-paste)
+Similarly, you can [copy and paste](#copy-paste) them from the list above.

 1. Go back to the **[!UICONTROL IP Warmup Plan]** tab.